 You must then follow the instructions provided here and enrol online through

-International students should discuss your enrolment with us when you arrive in Canberra.
-Please Contact us to arrange an appointment.
+International students should discuss their enrolment with the ANU College of Law when they arrive in Canberra.
+Please contact us to arrange an appointment.

 About this degree